EcoClimLab/Operations/tools.md

 # Tools & Learning Resources

 ## GitHub
 - Create account [here](https://github.com).
-You can request unlimited free private repos [here](https://education.github.com/discount_requests/new).
+If desired, you can request unlimited free private repos [here](https://education.github.com/discount_requests/new).
+These will be useful if you end up adopting GitHub for work outside this lab.
 Your request will more likely be successful if you use an @edu email account.
 - Install a desktop app to interface with GitHub: [GitHub desktop app](https://desktop.github.com/) or [Sourcetree](https://www.sourcetreeapp.com/).
 - GitHub learning resources:
   - GitHub [“Hello world”](https://guides.github.com/activities/hello-world/)